uba/goes-latlon/README.md

 # goes-latlon
 Python script that can be used to generate latitude/longitude coordinates for GOES-16 full-disk extent. 🌎🛰️

+The grid files can be accessed in this repository from the `data` directory.

 ## Install
 Clone the repository: